yzkee/mcp-use/README.md

 ## Configuration

-To enable sandboxed execution, use the `ClientOptions` parameter when creating your `MCPClient`:
+To enable sandboxed execution, use the sandbox parameter when creating your `MCPClient`:

 ```python
 import asyncio